our blog chatter

 The Business Reports are still a valuable resource for your business and contain data currently unavailable from any other source; namely Sessions, Buy Box Percentage, and Conversion Rates.
 These reports do however have their limitations, and supplementing them with MWS data can help enrich your understanding of your business.

-Beyond what has been noted above, with MWS data you can calculate the Lifetime Value of your customers, understand their repurchase cycles and how well you are selling across your line.
-You also open the door to Geo-mapping your sales which can inform your DSP targeting (Amazon’s programmatic advertising platform or Demand Side Platform) and help in evaluating other off-platform initiatives.
-And I’d be remiss if I didn’t mention, with MWS data you can calculate ‘Total ACoS’ or ‘TACoS’, and more importantly, establish your ACoS threshold for customer acquisition initiatives.
+Beyond what has been noted above, with MWS data you can calculate the Lifetime Value of your customers across both Amazon fulfilled and Merchant fulfilled orders.
+This is not possible through the manual reports.
+You can also measure customer repurchase cycles and gauge how well you are selling across your line.
+You open the door to Geo-mapping your sales, which can inform your DSP targeting (Amazon’s programmatic advertising platform or Demand Side Platform) and help in evaluating other off-platform initiatives.
+And I’d be remiss if I didn’t mention, with MWS data you can efficiently calculate ‘Total ACoS’ or ‘TACoS’, and more importantly, through all the above, establish your ACoS threshold for customer acquisition initiatives.

 All in, there is much to be gained by taking control of your MWS data, well beyond answering the irksome question of data consistency across reports.